starius/ScPrime/changelog/v1.4.5/other/010-skynet-timeout.md

-- Add timeout parameter to Skylink pin route
+- Add timeout parameter to Publink pin route
 - Also apply timeout when fetching the individual chunks